devzhk/Implicit-Competitive-Regularization/README.md

 ## Citation
-Please cite the following paper if you found this code useful.
+Please cite the following paper if you find this code useful.
 Thanks!
 ```
 @misc{schfer2019implicit,
     title={Implicit competitive regularization in GANs},